GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 ## 4. Render Functions & JSX

 Vue recommends using templates to build applications in the vast majority of cases.
-However, <font color=gree size=4>`there are situations where we need the full programmatic power of JavaScript`</font>.
+However, <font color=#3498db size=4>`there are situations where we need the full programmatic power of JavaScript`</font>.
 That's where we can use the render function.

 ### 4.1 Basic Usage